Baseball at the 1956 Summer Olympics

 Baseball at the 1956 Summer Olympics was a demonstration sport at the 1956 Summer Olympics in Melbourne.
+It would become an official sport 36 years later at the 1992 Summer Olympics.
 Though it was nominally the "foreign" demonstration sport of that Olympiad, Australia had a long history of baseball dating back to at least 1889.
-The Australians were the first to field a full team in an exhibition match against the United States, represented by a detachment from the United States Far East Command.
+The Australians fielded the senior national team in an exhibition match against the United States, represented by a detachment from the United States Far East Command.
 Many Sheffield Shield cricket players – who were quite successful at baseball as a winter sport – were unable to be selected on the basis that they were professional players.

+Held at the Melbourne Cricket Ground, the game was notable for its high turnout; at the time, it was thought to be the largest audience for a baseball game in history, though the exact number of spectators remains in question.